SoftUni-Internal/interactive-content/EN/06-Sessions-And-Authentication/03-JWT.md

 There are two ways to sign a token digitally:

-- `secret`: signing with a secret, using the **HMAC** algorithm
+- `secret`: signing with a "secret", using the **HMAC** algorithm

 - `public/private key`: signing with a public/private key, using the **RSA** or **ECDSA** algorithms

-Signing the token prevents the notorious **man-in-the-middle** cyber attack.
+Signing the token prevents **man-in-the-middle** cyber attacks.

 A **man-in-the-middle** attack occurs when the attacker **intercepts** and **alters** the messages between two people.

-It is the same as if the postman decided to open the mail and switch the letters.
+As if a postman decides to open the mail and switch the letters.

 The two people think that their communication is private.

-However, the whole conversation is orchestrated by the man in the middle, as the name suggests.
+However, the whole conversation can be altered by the man in the middle, as the name suggests.

 [/slide]